Last Updated on February 15, 2021 by Katie Barton

 - And, of course, I painted the walls and trim.

-It was a lot of painting and one super cheap bathroom upgrade.
-But today I want to talk about painted linoleum floors.
+It involved a lot of painting and one super cheap bathroom upgrade.
+But today, I want to discuss painted linoleum floors.

 Painted Linoleum Floors: Before and After